Ivy Tech Community College has a much bigger problem than the angst lingering over last month's selection of its new

 Blindsided by success

-Ironically enough, the problems undermining Ivy Tech--and potentially slowing the state's economic development initiatives--have been obscured by its successes.
+Ironically enough, the problems undermining Ivy Tech–and potentially slowing the state's economic development initiatives–have

 Proving its flexibility in generating a proliferation of new courses to meet needs in industries from logistics to advanced

 Just last month, it rolled out associate's degree programs in agriculture, pointing to a goal by the Indiana State Department

 Many of the new programs, including agriculture, health industry information and logistics, also have been designed to allow

 for 13 occupations in central Indiana most in need of workers, said Joanne Joyce, president of the Indianapolis Private Industry

 "Ivy Tech has the ability to train in a lot of occupations for folks that are already employed or they're not necessarily

-The 44-year-old Ivy Tech also appears healthy by measure of enrollment growth--its 105,500-member student body has grown
+The 44-year-old Ivy Tech also appears healthy by measure of enrollment growth–its 105,500-member student body has grown

-among institutions with at least 10,000 students--with enrollment up 23 percent, to 14,000, from 2003 to 2004.
+among institutions with at least 10,000 students–with enrollment up 23 percent, to 14,000, from 2003 to 2004.

 focus [as much] on the success part of it," Dunn said.
 But "if we get you in the door but we don't get you out,

 There have been other distractions, too.

 lead the community college, shunning D'Amico, the governor's pick to succeed retiring Ivy Tech President Gerald Lamkin.

 D'Amico has been the No. 2 Ivy Tech administrator since 2005.
 A former assistant education secretary under President

 "Ivy Tech's graduation and retention rates are not good enough.
 They know that as well as anybody," Pickett

 Indeed, student retention is another problem, contributing to the more striking low graduation rates.
 In recent years, just

 Student retention "is mostly a product of good teaching, careful career counseling, clear educational objectives, smart

-Ivy Tech officials are loath to make a connection between low completion rates and the mostly part-time faculty--especially since part-time faculty bring real-world experience to the classroom from their full-time jobs.
+Ivy Tech officials are loath to make a connection between low completion rates and the mostly part-time faculty–especially

 But Chancellor Dunn acknowledged that Ivy Tech plans to boost central Indiana's full-time faculty closer to 40 percent

-There are even fewer full-timers systemwide: Just 21 percent--943 of Ivy Tech's 4,470 faculty--teach full time.
+There are even fewer full-timers systemwide: Just 21 percent–943 of Ivy Tech's 4,470 faculty–teach full time.
 Officials

 Community college challenge

 The McClenney report recommends that Ivy Tech shoot for half of its faculty to work full time.
 It also says the school should

 Yet community college administrators around the country say it isn't that simple.

 Last year, Massachusetts legislators and state officials were alarmed when federal data showed that just 16.4 percent of

 "None of these numbers are acceptable.
 Anything under 50 percent is unacceptable," an unhappy Stephen Tocco, chairman

 Community college administrators from Roxbury to Bunker Hill said such rates aren't always realistic as long as their

-One complained that her community college would have to adopt a selective admission process--essentially upending the very
+One complained that her community college would have to adopt a selective admission process–essentially upending the very

-in 2006 over the previous year--in part due to the 2010 plan reforms.
+in 2006 over the previous year–in part due to the 2010 plan reforms.
 The graduation rate among full-time students improved

 "It's clear that the college correctly is making it one of their top objectives," Snyder said.